27,991 Views

 A Digital Officer formulates the ethical framework of a business based on the nature of work, industry, territorial footprint, internal policies and governing regulations.

 Every business or industry is exposed to its own set of risks and regulations.
 At the same time internal policies of surveillance, data governance, business values and use of technology differ from one company to another.
-The Digital Officer takes into consideration all these factors to formulate levels of risks (with checks and balances), align strategies to business values (examine whether a step is right), create the parameters of technology use (strategise) and build the compliance model (rules and regulations).
+The Digital Officer takes into consideration all these factors to formulate levels of risks (with checks and balances), align strategies to business values (examine whether a step is right), create the parameters of technology use (strategic) and build the compliance model (rules and regulations).

 digital ethics